 - Windows 10 build (build 10551 or newer) for devices

-To enable Microsoft Passport for Work and Windows Hello, you will also need the following:
+To enable Windows Hello for Business and Windows Hello, you will also need the following:

 As an alternative to the PKI deployment requirement, you can do the following: